umccr/MAF-summary/README.md

 Argument | Description
 ------------ | ------------
 --maf_file | MAF file to be subsetted
 --samples | Name and path to a file listing samples to be kept in the subsetted MAF.
 Sample names are expected to be separated by comma.
-Use ***all*** to keep all samples
+Use ***all*** to keep all samples (OPTIONAL)
 --genes | Name and path to a file listing genes to be kept in the subsetted MAF.
 Gene symbols are expected to be separated by comma.
-Use ***all*** to keep all genes
+Use ***all*** to keep all genes (OPTIONAL)
---var_class | Classification of variants to be kept in the subsetted MAF --output | Name for the subsetted MAF
+--var_class | Classification of variants to be kept in the subsetted MAF (OPTIONAL) --output | Name for the subsetted MAF

-NOTE: the *samples*, *genes* and *var_class* parameters are optional.
-The available variants types for *var_class* parameter are listed in *Variant_Classification* row in the [MAF field requirements](https://github.com/umccr/MAF-summary#maf-field-requirements) section.
+NOTE: The available variants types for *var_class* parameter are listed in *Variant_Classification* row in the [MAF field requirements](https://github.com/umccr/MAF-summary#maf-field-requirements) section.

 <br />